pydn/ComfyUI-to-Python-Extension/README.md

 ## ComfyUI-to-Python-Extension (SaveAsScript version)

-This is a fork of the [ComfyUI-To-Python-Extension](https://github.com/pydn/ComfyUI-to-Python-Extension) by Peyton DeNiro.
+This is a fork maintained by Anthony Maranto of the original [ComfyUI-To-Python-Extension](https://github.com/pydn/ComfyUI-to-Python-Extension) by Peyton DeNiro.
 It provides a more robust command-line interface and the ability to export your current workflow as a script directly from the ComfyUI web interface.

 ### Usage (Web)